 The Priya Fund was created by a grateful Dallas Jewish couple and originated at the Dallas Jewish Community Foundation (DJCF) to assist others with the financial impediments associated with infertility or adoption.
-Today, in partnership with DJCF, the program has formally moved to Jewish Family Service as a new program.
-The objective being that we work together to help more couples and get the word out to more of the Jewish community regarding this unique service.
+Today, The Priya Fund is a part of Jewish Family Service so that couples can have direct access to a continuum of mental health and social services while they are going through the highs and lows of trying to start a family.

-Since the fund’s inception, thanks to generous donors, the fund has made over $60,000 in grants to fourteen Jewish couples resulting in 8 babies by birth or adoption.
-Priya Fund is one of the only charitable funds in the country who provides this type of assistance to Jewish couples of every Jewish denomination.
-JFS is proud to work with DJCF and our community donors to make this possible.
+Since the fund’s inception, thanks to generous donors, the fund has made over $60,000 in grants resulting in 15 babies by birth or adoption.
+The Priya Fund is one of the only charitable funds in the country that provides this type of assistance to Jewish couples of every Jewish denomination.

 “We truly feel like there should not be a financial barrier for couples who want to bear children, the Priya Fund put this barrier down for us.”

-NOTE: Another possible source for Funding is at Dallas Hebrew Free Loan Association who has a special fertility/adoption loan.
-Please visit them by clicking the button below.
+Dallas Hebrew Free Loan Association has a special fertility/adoption loan.
+Please click the button below to learn more.

 What does Priya mean?